Vikalp03/Arrays/README.md

 2. Arithmetic Operations between 2 numbers using Switch case
 3. Lexicographically smallest and largest substring in a string
 4. Program to check whether the strings are anagrams
+5. Program to find out the missing element in the array